XBeeInternetGateway/XIG/README.txt

 II.
 RELEASE HISTORY

+2011/12/15 - XIG v1.3.2

+Fixes issue #12 catching when the radio is in use by another Python program by printing an error message to console.

+Fixes issue #15 where data was being dropped due to XIG not using the proper maximum receive packet size.

+Found and fixed minor issue where XBee receive status messages were being stored in the rolling command buffer.
+Fixing this issue leads to a small performance enhancement.

 2011/11/29 - XIG v1.3.1

-Added support for multiple destinations to io_sample session.
+Added support for multiple destinations to the io_sample session.
 By setting the io_sample_destination_url to a dictionary mapping hardware address to destination URLs the XIG can now forward I/O sample information to multiple servers.